dani-lbnl/SC20_pyHPC/coiled/README.md

 ## Install and setup

-Create an account with [Coiled](coiled.io)
+First, create an account with [Coiled](coiled.io).

-To work with a Coiled cluster, first install the *coiled* Python package locally:
+To work with a Coiled cluster, first install the *coiled* Python package in your local machine:

 ```sh
 pip install coiled